shukriadams/arewedown/docs/settings.md

     # Interval for dashboard timeout (milliseconds)
     dashboardLoadTimeout: 5000,

-    # Allows app to exit with an HTTP call.
-This is useful if you're changing configuration in settings.yml and
-    # don't want to restart the Docker/daemon process the app runs in
-    # If properly daemonized your app will restart instantly and with updated settings applied.
+    # Allows app to be restarted from user interface
-    allowHttpExit: false
+    UIRestart: false

     # Amount of data logged.
 Can be error, warn, info
     logLevel: warn